orbcode/orbuculum/orbtrace/README.md

 ```
 cat /dev/ttyUSB1 > myfile
 ```
 Note that all syncs are removed from the data flow, which allows you to convey a lot more _real_ data.
-By default a sync is inserted every 16 data frames...you can shorten or lengthen that internal through a parameter in `packToSerial.v` if you wish.
+By default a sync is inserted every now and again, which keeps the UI sync'ed with the board.

 Information on how to integrate it with orbuculum (hint, the `-o` option) is in the main README.
 Basically, you need to tell it that you're using the TRACE hardware and which serial port it appears on, like this;